byuflowlab/FLOWMath.jl/docs/src/index.md

 ### Brent's Method (1D functions)

 Brent's method is an effective 1D root finding method as it combines bracketing methods (bisection) with fast quadratic interpolation.
-Thus, you can get near quadratic convergence with safeguarding.
+Thus, you can get near quadratic convergence but with safeguarding.

 ```@example
 using FLOWMath: brent